twoGiants/twoGiants/README.md

 ## Hi, I'm Stas 👋👨‍💻

-Senior Software Engineer and Tech Lead at IBM.
+I am a Senior Software Engineer and Tech Lead at IBM.

-I am deep into all things cloud, mentoring and high quality code.
+I am deep into all things cloud, blockchain, mentoring and high quality code.

 - 👨‍💻 @IBM: raising code quality, introducing DevOps, hardening CI/CD in a strategic project.
 - 👯 Mentoring: teaching aspiring engineers productivity, how to test, code and refactor.